Yyl06/some-coding/README.md

 * Scrum Master - Wong Jing Xuan
 * Yyl06 - Originally known as Yong Yuan Lin
 * Tester - Tey Shu Ying
-* and some random friends from Yyl06, Special thanks for testing
+* and some random friends from Yyl06:
+* Yyl06's friend 1 - Lee Xuan Hui
+* Yyl06's friend 2 - Ngoo Jun Yu, Special thanks for helping to testing, recommend some features and providing some feedbacks for the project.

 ## License